-The Valuer-General, Department of Infrastructure, Planning and Logistics, sets the Unimproved Capital values of land.
-The value of land is reviewed by the Valuer-General every three years to take affect the following financial year.
-The 2017 revaluation occurred in July 2018 and will apply for the financial year July 2021 to June 2022.
+The Valuer-General, Department of Infrastructure, Planning and Logistics, sets the Waste Service Charge Unimproved Capital values of land.
+The value Council charges a fixed amount for waste of land is reviewed by the Valuer-General every management and collection.
+Where multiple three years to take affect the following financial residential dwellings exist on the allotment year.
+The 2017 revaluation occurred in July of land, the fee is multiplied by the number of 2018 and will apply for the financial year July residential units on each allotment.
+2021 to June 2022.